itspngu/asdf-mongo-tools/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global mongo-tools latest
 ```
+Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
+install & manage versions.

+# Mongo-Tools

 - `bsondump` - display BSON files in a human-readable format
 - `mongoimport` - Convert data from JSON, TSV or CSV and insert them into a collection